Mael382/Firjtyehm/README.md

 # Firjtyehm
-Bot Discord en Python pour la Bibliothèque du Lotus sur herobrine.fr
+Discord bot for the Lotus Library on Herobrine.fr.

 ## Installation